Marlin-DE200/Marlin-DiscoEasy200/README.md

 This repo is a fork of the Marlin repo configured specifically for various versions of the Dagoma DiscoEasy200 3D Printer.

+This is based on Marlin v2.1.2.2 which is a lot more developed than the Dagoma stock firmware that was based on a beta version of Marlin v1.1 with a lot of Dagoma bespoke development for functionality that was not available in Marlin at the time but now is.

+Consequently you should now be able to achieve a higher quality of printing and benefit from significantly more advanced functionality.

 The intention is to support all Dagoma versions of the DiscoEasy200 including:

 * Screen / No screen (Dagoma screen is assumed - other screens may be supported in the future)